Betta Fins Shredded Overnight? 6 Possible Causes

 Possible Reasons Why Your Betta Fins Are Shredded

-Before getting into the reasons themselves, you have to understand how easily your betta fish fins might get damaged.
+Before getting into other reasons, you have to understand how easily your betta fish fins might get damaged.
 First off, betta fish are very curious creatures, that like to explore their aquariums, and sometimes fit in some places that they should not be.
 At the same time, betta fish are predatorial fish, which means they like to hunt and move a lot.
 Thirdly, long-tailed betta fish don’t have a very strong immune system, since they have been heavily inbred.

 In nature, betta fish have very short fins, and these long-finned betta fish have been bred for the purpose of money.
 A lot of long-tailed betta fish have a hard time swimming around, and can easily damage their fins in multiple ways.